storybroom/storybroom.github.io/README.md

 # Storybroom

 A simple tool to create texty, elegant looking carousel posts for Instagram.

-It allows you to tell your story in the form of beautiful looking text.
+It allows you to tell your story in the form of beautiful looking simple text.

 Use it: [https://storybroom.github.io/](https://storybroom.github.io/)